-Aspiring pastry chefs can pursue an associate's degree in baking and pastry arts through community or technical colleges.
+Aspiring pastry chefs can pursue a certificate or an associate's degree in baking and pastry arts through community or technical colleges.
 Some schools also offer bachelor's degree programs that combine baking and pastry arts with management or leadership.
-The Culinary Institute of America and Johnson & Wales University offer baking and pastry arts programs that lead to either an associate's or bachelor's degree.
-Both schools are highly regarded and offer specialties from which students can choose.
+Here we'll review some top schools that offer these kinds of programs.

-The Culinary Institute of America has three campus locations in New York, California and Texas.
-The institute offers certificate, associate's and bachelor's degree programs in culinary arts, baking and pastry arts, and wine and beverages.
+The Culinary Institute of America has three campus locations in New York, California, and Texas, and its faculty is comprised of more than 150 professional chefs.
+The institute offers certificate, associate's degree, and bachelor's degree programs in culinary arts, baking and pastry arts, and wine and beverages.
 Aspiring pastry chefs can pursue an associate's degree in baking and pastry arts or a bachelor's degree in baking and pastry arts management.
-Both programs provide real-world experience through internships, externships and opportunities to work within the institute's pastry restaurants.
+Both programs provide real-world experience through internships, externships, and opportunities to work within the institute's pastry restaurants.

 Find schools that offer these popular programs

 - Catering and Restaurant Management